Am I qualified to apply to the program?

 Please visit our faculty directory page at https://apps.grad.uw.edu/mgpDeptFaculty?orgid=325

 There are many research opportunities for students!
 Students collaborate with faculty on independent studies, project and thesis, as well as paid and volunteer projects.
 View some of our recent projects at the Center for Data Science.

 Can I continue my studies in Seattle with the PhD program?

 The Master of Science in Computer Science and Systems at the University of Washington Tacoma is a terminal degree.
-The program in Seattle is highly competitive and focuses primarily on those who wish to earn their PhD.
-Our credits do not transfer at this time.
-Our smaller program offers students the opportunity to complete a thesis and conduct research, working closely with faculty, and some of these students choose to go on to earn their PhD.
-Admission to the Seattle and Tacoma programs is separate, each with their own unique requirements.
+The program at UW Seattle is highly competitive and focuses primarily on those who wish to earn their PhD.
+Our smaller program offers students the opportunity to complete a thesis and conduct research, working closely with faculty.
+Some of ourstudents choose to go on to earn their PhD at another institution.
+Admission to the UW Seattle and UW Tacoma computer science programs is separate, each with their own unique requirements.
 There may be an opportunity to take one course in Seattle as part of your study.

 How much is tuition?

 If you have lived in Washington State for at least 12 months and are not on an F-1 visa, you will likely qualify for resident tuition rates.
 If you will study on an F-1 visa, you are charged non-resident tuition.

 Can I change from an H-4 visa to an F-1 to pursue CPT?

 Yes, after you have completed several quarters, you may convert to an F-1 visa to pursue CPT.
 Our International Student Services office will assist you with questions after you have begun your studies at UW Tacoma.

 Is there funding available for graduate study?